CPA Tune: AI Optimization & Automated Bidding

 - Manage the budget during the campaign launch

 Let the first $200–300 run at break-even or even at a small loss.
-Set the target CPA so that the campaign spends at least $100 per day.
+Set a daily limit to around 200x tCPA.

 In the first few days, ensure continuous delivery throughout the entire day, without pauses due to lack of budget, to study the full daily cycle.